95880-A3-SP18/web-analytics-group09/docs/index.md

 ## What are their needs?

-Right before the games, the media, the teams and the analyst predict the game outcomes or their chances to win the game.
+  a.
+Sport Enthusiast wants to predict the game outcomes.
+  b.
+News channels and journalist wants to forecast the outcomes for their viewers

 This website can help them predict the outcomes with sufficient accuracy.

 ## What specific problem(s) will you solve?

+  a.
+Basic Exploratory Analysis
+      - Explore the current trends in the data.
+      - Look for gaps in the understanding using the data
+  b.
+Peredictive Analysis (Based on the time availability)
+      - Predict the performance of the player
-Reducing the uncertainty in the game outcomes using the collected attributes/statistics about teams and players.
+ Overall Reducing the uncertainty in the game outcomes using the collected attributes/statistics about teams and players.

 ## Why do these problems need solved?